Miss Fisher's Murder Mysteries: International broadcast

 Distribution of Miss Fisher's Murder Mysteries was acquired in 120 territories worldwide.
 The Canadian broadcaster Knowledge Network began airing the series at 8:30 pm on 5 October 2012.
 The UKTV network acquired the broadcasting rights to Miss Fisher's Murder Mysteries in the United Kingdom in September 2012.
 Series 1 premiered on the network's Alibi channel on 11 February 2013.

 French broadcaster France 3 acquired Miss Fisher's Murder Mysteries in January 2013, while Alibi and the Knowledge Network renewed their deals to air Series 2.
 Alex Farber of Broadcast reported that Norway's TVNorge, Poland's Canal+, and Eastern Europe's Viasat networks had also picked up the show.
-In Germany its still (by 2023) aired by both ARD ONE and Servus TV.
+In Germany, it is still (by 2023) aired by both ARD ONE and Servus TV.
 The series began airing on Italy's Rai 1 channel on 31 July 2013.

 The series first became available in North America on Acorn TV only.
 Miss Fisher's Murder Mysteries premiered in the United States on PBS in 2013 with further stations broadcasting the series in the Autumn, and others more in 2014.
 The series premiered on Ovation in the US as well along with the PBS broadcast in 2016.
 But the series still continues to air past the point it went off on PBS after it ended.